zengin/microsoft-graph-docs/api-reference/v1.0/api/workbook-createsession.md

 >**Note:** The session header is not required for an Excel API to work.
 However, we recommend that you use the session header to improve performance.
 If you don't use a session header, changes made during the API call _are_ persisted to the file.

-In some cases, API responses require indeterminate time to complete, for example, update a huge table in a workbook.
+In some cases, API responses require indeterminate time to complete, for example, open a workbook with large size.
 Instead of waiting until the action is complete before returning a response, Excel Graph also provides a long running operations pattern.
 This pattern provides a way to poll for status updates on a long running operation, without any request waiting for the action to complete.
 Here are the steps:

 1. Adds a header of  `Prefer: respond-async` in the request to indicate it as a long running operation when creating a session.
 2. Response returns a header of `Location` to specify the URL for polling the operation status.
 You can retrieves the operation status by accessing the specified URL.
-Status includes `NotStarted`, `Running`, `Completed` or `Failed`.
+Status includes `notStarted`, `running`, `succeeded` or `failed`.
 3. After operation completes.
-You can request the status again and response will show whether the operation is `Completed` or `Failed`.
+You can request the status again and response will show whether the operation is `succeeded` or `failed`.

 ## Error Handling